SindujaRaghavan/regulatory-licensing-mvp/README.md

 ## Testing

-Basic unit and controller tests are included to validate status transitions and API behavior.
+Basic tests are implemented to validate key application flows and status transitions.

+Test coverage includes:
+- Application submission
+- Status transition validation (review, resubmission, approval, rejection)
+- Controller endpoint validation using MockMvc
+Postman collection is also provided to test end-to-end API flows manually.

 ## What I Would Do Next